-FOOTBALL, SOCCER, BASEBALL, OTHER GAMES are confined to grassy areas away from buildings and sidewalks.
+FOOTBALL, SOCCER, BASEBALL and OTHER GAMES are confined to grassy areas away from buildings and sidewalks.
 Only "touch" football is permitted.

 IDs are provided to all THS students.
 IDs must be carried during the school day and at all school activities.
 ASB stickers are affixed and marked on these IDs.
 Between the hours of 8:30 AM to 3:22 PM, student IDs must be presented upon request of any school staff member or city authority.
-Failure to produce an ID may result in after school detention.
+Failure to produce an ID may result in after-school detention.
 Replacement IDs are $5.00.
 Students on a modified schedule must obtain an off-campus sticker for placement of their ID card.
-Student athletes should obtain an athletic sticker from their coaches.
-Non-athletic stickers (for students with a shortened school day) may be obtained in the Attendance Office.
+Student-athletes should obtain an athletic sticker from their coaches.
+Early dismissal stickers (for students with a shortened school day) may be obtained in the Attendance Office.

 LOST AND FOUND: Located in the Student Services Office (across from the Counseling Office).
-Students who believe they may be victims of a theft should report this information in the Dean's Office.
+Students who believe they may be victims of a theft should report this information to the Dean's Office.

 PASSES: Students out of class during class time must have a pink written pass containing the student’s name, time, destination, and teacher’s signature.
 Students should request this pass before leaving the classroom.

 PERMANENT MARKERS/SHARPIES: Permanent markers/Sharpies are not to be carried on campus as they contribute to incidents of vandalism and destruction of school property when used inappropriately.
 Not adhering to this rule could result in confiscation, school consequences, and possible citation by the police for possession of graffiti tools.